 - 320+ no attack is possible

-When a creatures or players drops below 50% of their hit points they must make a morale check (DC 20 vs d20 + morale or wisdom bonus) or become broken.
+When a creature or player drops below 50% of their hit points they must make a morale check (DC 20 vs d20 + morale or wisdom bonus) or become broken.
+If the last attack was with a natural 20, then the check is made with Disadvantage.

 Broken combatants have two options:

 1. Flee the combat.
-If the last attack was with a natural 20, then the check is made with Disadvantage.
-If a player character has a ranged weapon readied in hand, they can make one attack against the fleeing monster.
+Move away from combat at double normal movement speed.
+If a player character (or monster) has a ranged weapon readied in hand, they can make one attack against the fleeing monster.

 2. Surrender the combat.
 Literally throw down their arms and plead for their lives.